-Sugar is also highly inflammatory and will lead to increased insulin levels which will result in a ‘sugar crash’ leaving you fatigued and without energy.
+Sugar is also highly inflammatory and will lead to increased insulin levels resulting in a ‘sugar crash’.
+You will feel fatigued and without energy.

-These same elevated insulin levels will also lead to increased inflammation which will cause the aches and pains.
+These same elevated insulin levels will also lead to increased inflammation which will cause seemingly unexplained aches and pains.

 After a while, as the insulin is distributed to the cells the resultant dip in your blood sugar makes you (drum roll please) feel tired.
 Off to bed, you go feeling nicely sleepy and looking forward to a great night’s rest.

-Not to be, the lower blood sugar causes a stress response in your body, and both cortisol and adrenaline levels will increase, which could wake you or at the very least cause restlessness.
+Lower blood sugar levels causes a stress response in your body, and both cortisol and adrenaline levels will increase, which could wake you up or at the very least cause restlessness.

-For help with cutting back on sugar and dairy in your diet check out this free PDF below.
+For help with cutting back on sugar and dairy in your diet check out this blog post and the free PDF below.

 Bonus: For joining my weekly newsletter, download the free cheat sheet